Meet the Staff

 Phone: (262) 472-1913

 My name is Ann Grob.
 I received my Bachelor's degree in Psychology here at the University of Wisconsin-Whitewater with a minor in Sociology.
-I am currently in my second year pursuing my graduate degree in Community Counseling in the Counselor Education Program at UW-Whitewater.
+I am currently in my third year pursuing my graduate degree in Community Counseling in the Counselor Education Program at UW-Whitewater.
+I am an intern at Mercy Options working with men and women with addictions.
 I love working with people and when I am not around others, I love to spend my spare time painting.
 I am a graduate assistant for database and web-design for Multicultural Affairs and Student Success.
 In the future I hope to work with and help individuals struggling with alcohol and other drug abuse and help them work through therapy and overall, life.
 So far, the path that I am taking to achieve this goal is a great deal of hard work, but it is extremely rewarding and exciting.

 Academic Advisor-Pathway for Success